 Eczema on the lips, also known as eczematous cheilitis or lip dermatitis, can be irritating and uncomfortable.
 This condition may cause inflammation, redness, scaling, and dryness, leaving the lips irritated (1).
-You might have to keep hydrating your lips to manage this condition.
+You might have to keep hydrating your lips to manage this condition and prevent dry skin and a lip rash.
 Read this article to know more about eczema on lips, its causes, and treatment options.

 In This Article